adithya2424/EmbeddedEdgeAI/README.md

 ## Note:

-I will add support code for the deployment of these optimized models in STM32 NUCLEO L432KC board very soon.
+I will add support code for the deployment of these optimized models in STM32 NUCLEO boards very soon.
 I am open to collaborate with fellow innovators.

 ## Acknowledgments